List of Stargate SG-1 characters: Goa'uld

 The Goa'uld are the dominant race in the Milky Way and the primary adversaries from seasons 1 to 8 of Stargate SG-1.
 The most powerful Goa'uld in the galaxy are collectively known as the System-Lords.
-The Goa'uld are a parasitic species that resemble finned snakes, which can burrow themselves into a humanoid's neck and wrap around the spinal column.
+They are a parasitic species that resembles finned snakes, which can burrow themselves into a humanoid's neck and wrap around the spinal column.
 The Goa'uld symbiote then takes control of its host's body and mind, while providing longevity and perfect health.
 In their fictional backstory, the Goa'uld invaded and ruled over Earth thousands of years ago, masquerading as gods from ancient mythologies.
-The Goa'uld transplanted humans throughout the galaxy to serve as slaves and hosts, and they created the Jaffa to serve as incubators for their larvae.
+The Goa'uld transplanted humans throughout the galaxy to serve as slaves and hosts, and created the Jaffa to serve as incubators for Goa'uld larvae.